androidessence/androidessence.com/_posts/2019-05-20-repository-pattern.md

 ---
 layout: post
 author: adam
-title: Repository Pattern: Properly Organizing Your Data Layer
+title: Repository Pattern&#58; Properly Organizing Your Data Layer
 description: An explanation of the repository pattern and why we need it.
 modified: 2019-05-20
-published: false
+published: true
 tags: [architecture]
 categories: [android]
 ---